 Whale Watching in Antarctica

-Whale watching in Antarctica is a real treat.
+Whale watching in Antarctica is a real treat and one of the best things to do in Antarctica.
 You’ll have opportunities to see 8 different species of whales including: Blue Whales, Fin Whales, Humpback Whales, Orcas, Minke Whales, Right Whales, Sei Whales, and Sperm Whales.

 Things to do in Antarctica: See Penguins

 Visitors to Antarctica will mostly see Gentoo penguins.
 They are everywhere, and live where most ships from Argentina visit the continent.
-At our first stop upon arrival to Antarctica I went mountaineering and was able to get up close and personal with some Chinstrap penguins.
+At our first stop upon arrival to Antarctica, I went mountaineering.
+I was able to get up close and personal with some Chinstrap penguins.

 The Lemaire Channel is only 6.8 miles long, but is still considered one of the highlights of any trip to Antarctica.
 This gateway to the southern part of the Antarctic Peninsula spans between Booth Island and the actual Peninsula.
 At it’s most narrow point (2,296 feet) you’ll feel close to this majestic landscape.